Are you a Bachelor of Computer Science (Hons.) student considering graduate studies?

 - If the student wishes to pursue an MCS degree at Carleton, they must apply by the January 15th deadline.
 If admitted to the program MCS program, the COMP 5000-level courses (up to 1.0 cr) taken as part of the BCS will be counted towards the MCS program requirements through ‘Advanced Standing,’ provided the grades achieved are B+ or higher.
 Advanced Standing will reduce the required courses needed in the MCS, typically resulting in students completing the MCS program at a faster pace.

-- Third-year standing in the BCS Honours program with substantial completion of the required courses at the 3000-level and below.
+- Third-year Standing in the BCS (Hons.) program with substantial completion of the required courses at the 3000-level and below.

 - A major GPA of at least 10.0.